 What Will the FDA Require of Your Program?

-This guidance document is the starting point for a Gap Analysis, but it is not the end.
+This policy document is the starting point for a Gap Analysis, but it is not the end.
 Using our extensive network of regulatory specialists and clinical pharmacology experts, we have an exhaustive list of questions that FDA reviewers will ask of every applicant.
 Several example questions are provided below:

 - What dosage regimen adjustments are recommended for patients with renal impairment?

-- Are there any in vivo drug-drug interaction studies that indicate the exposure alone and/or exposure-response relationships are different when drugs are co-administered?
+- Are there any in vivo drug-drug interaction studies that indicate the exposure and/or exposure-response relationships are different when drugs are co-administered?